niranjangawali1993/book-management-api/Readme.md

 ## Running the application locally using following commands.

-Before running it locally make you have set the content of `.env` file, please `env.sample` file for properties.
+Before running it locally make sure you have created and set the content of `.env` file, please `env.sample` file for properties.

 - To Run this app use the following command.